open-telemetry/opentelemetry-specification/specification/common/README.md

   - A primitive type: string, boolean, double precision floating point (IEEE 754-1985) or signed 64 bit integer.
   - An array of primitive type values.
 The array MUST be homogeneous, i.e., it MUST NOT contain values of different types.
-  - It MAY also contain another valid Attribute value resulting in `nested` Attributes and the referenced Attribute MUST not be recursive. i.e. The value of the key-value pair will itself be a key-value pair.
-See [Nested Attribute Support](#nested-attribute-support).
+  - It MAY (see [Nested Attribute Support](#nested-attribute-support)) also contain another valid Attribute value resulting in `nested` Attributes and the referenced Attribute MUST not be recursive. i.e. The value of the key-value pair will itself be a key-value pair.

 For protocols that do not natively support non-string values, non-string values SHOULD be represented as JSON-encoded strings.
 For example, the expression `int64(100)` will be encoded as `100`, `float64(1.5)` will be encoded as `1.5`, and an empty array of any type will be encoded as `[]`.